 If you want to have your credit card terminal and payment processing integrated into Bindo, you can work with one of the company’s supported payment processors.
 These are WorldPay/Vantiv, Global Payments, First Data (now Fiserv), TSYS, Heartland Payment Systems, Bank of America Merchant Services, Chase Merchant Services, and Merchant e-Solutions.
 Bindo guarantees payment processor integration within 24 hours.

 You can also use an external payment terminal and have your own choice of processor.
 Check out some of our favorite payment processors if you need one.

 Bindo has no shortage of disgruntled customers.
 All you have to do to see them is scroll down to the comments section in this review.

 In general, users have the following common problems with Bindo POS:

-- They find customer service can be hard to reach via phone at times or isn’t as responsive as they’d like.
+- Customer/Tech Support Issues: Some users feel that tools for training/self-help and support are too limited or that customer support cannot address software glitches adequately or outages in a timely manner.
+They find customer service can be hard to reach via phone at times or isn’t as responsive as they’d like.

-- Additionally, the software has a tendency to be buggy and unreliable unless you have a very fast, dependable internet connection.
-Several users have complained of glitches or issues that prevent them from doing business for short periods of time.
-Many of these complaints are from a few months ago at this point, so it may be the improvements Bindo has made are working.
-Only time will truly tell.
+- Software Bugs & Outages: Additionally, the software tends to be buggy and unreliable, particularly if you don’t have a super-fast internet connection.
+Several users have complained of glitches or issues that prevent them from doing business for hours at a time.

 - Reasonable price tag